DigitalCommons/open-data-and-maps/docs/Technical/map-app-becomes-web-component.md

 UPDATE: It works!
 See [this commit](https://github.com/SolidarityEconomyAssociation/open-data-and-maps/commit/2ddaa658b3fb2b2c377d0e3ba8b37b2ac6e953c9)

+### Creating and using a web component

+We need to create a web component fo the map-app, and to add that web component into `index.html` in place of the code currently in the `<body>`.

+UPDATE: This now works, although we're not yet able to add the customer element to the shadow DOM.
+See [this commit](https://github.com/SolidarityEconomyAssociation/open-data-and-maps/commit/e66b8a4e4f4ec4fc665f67023f6dcf0c98ae5315).
+This requires that we load `index-using-web-component.html` instead of `index.html`.

+### Moving the require.js loader into the shadow DOM

-The next step is to get the above created in the shadow DOM, but there may be extra hurdles that appear at that point!
-For example, we'll also need (or will we?) to have the loaded `app.js` in the shadow DOM.
+The next step is to get require.js to load the app into the shadow DOM, but there may be extra hurdles that appear at that point!
+For that, we need `<script data-main="app" src="lib/require.js">` itself to be added to the shadow DOM.

+A benefit of doing this is that the client that uses the web component need not make require.js visible.

+It may also be that this step is essential in order to get anything working at all!
+For example, if the top lovel element (e.g. the `map` and the `sidebar`) have been attached to the shadow DOM, then how can the javascript in the `app.js` access these?